rpmuller/ePubs/WP1.md

 reinforced by anti-Semitism, for most fluid capital was Jewish.
 Ecclesiastics and barons had their quarrels, sometimes very bitter;
-but they could combine against the wicked Jew who had tided them over a bad harvest by means of a loan, and con- sidered that he deserved some reward for his thrift.
+but they could combine against the wicked Jew who had tided them over a bad harvest by means of a loan, and considered that he deserved some reward for his thrift.

 With the Reformation, the situation changed.
 Many of the